 Can I eat fish caught in water with high amounts of blue-green algae or algal toxins?

 Toxins from algae can accumulate in the entrails (guts) of fish and occasionally in the muscle (filet) of fish.
 Concentrations of toxins in fish depend upon the severity of the bloom in the area where the fish are caught.
-Since there is uncertainty about the levels of algal toxins that can accumulate in filets, anglers may want to wait a week or two after the algal bloom has dissipated before eating fish from waters where a bloom had occured.
+Since there is uncertainty about the levels of algal toxins that can accumulate in filets, anglers may want to wait a week or two after the algal bloom has dissipated before eating fish from waters where a bloom had occurred.